hold on beautiful Heather Stillufsen

 Cigarette butts fall down storm drains sand leach arsenic into the sea, and birds feed them to chicks thinking they are food.

-Other solutions for public place are Ballot Bin (a fun box that encourages smokers to ‘vote’ answers to a fun question by putting their butts in the preferred slot.
+• For public places, Ballot Bin encourages smokers to ‘vote’ answers to a fun question by putting their butts in the preferred slot.
 The bins are then emptied, and questions updated.
 A bit silly, but apparently reduces cigarette litter by 73%.

-No Butts offers smoking shelters that are designed for butts not to fly away in the wind.
-Made in Dorset, they provide all-year weather protection, discouraging smoking at building entrances (which can minimise risk of fire, from discarded butts).
+• No Butts offers smoking shelters designed for butts, not to fly away in the wind.
+These offer all-year weather protection, discouraging smoking at building entrances (which can minimise risk of fire, from discarded butts).